Thank you for your interest in becoming a first time blood donor! You probably have some questions and we’re here to help.

 - Create your donor account.
 When you receive your Donor ID card in the mail (4-6 weeks after your donation), set up your donor account.
 Here, you can check your donation history, use the points you earn each time you donate to order items in our rewards store, make your next appointment, and so much more!
 If you need assistance logging in, please visit our help page.

 - Follow us on social.
 Join our digital community of blood donors by following us on Facebook, Twitter, and Instagram.
 You’ll enjoy articles and blogs, see photos of fellow blood donors, and stay up-to-date on the latest SBC promotions and events.
+You can also help us spread the word about blood donation by downloading our social media toolkit!

 - Join us in the community.
 Connect with us at one of our upcoming community events.
 Check out our event calendar here: https://bloodcenter.stanford.edu/get-involved/community-events/